wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-an-on-call-application-with-react-native-and-symfony.md

 ### Generate JWT keypair

-This project will be using a mobile app built in React Native, to authenticate the user between the mobile application and the API, authentication is required.
-This project uses JWT to handle authentication.
-So certificates need to be generated in other to make the JWT tokens.
+This project will be using a mobile app built in React Native.
+You'll need to authenticate the user between the mobile application and the API.
+This project uses JWT to handle authentication, so certificates need to be generated to make the JWT tokens.
 In the root of your project, run the following three commands:

 ```bash
 mkdir -p API/var/jwt # Creates a directory to store your private and public key files.